 The story of the armed robber he said was ‘ludicrous from beginning to end’.

 The defendant was sentenced to life imprisonment, with a recommendation that he serve at least 20 years.
-Sir Peter Openshaw DL, as he is now styled, is a judge with whom I am particularly familiar, in terms of style, tone, compendious knowledge of the law and procedural rules.
+Sir Peter Openshaw DL is a judge with whom I am particularly familiar, in terms of style, tone, compendious knowledge of the law and procedural rules.
 Having been in his court for very many days of the hearings of the first Hillsborough trials across a period of over two years.
 There has never been any criticism of his handling of the Garbutt trial, or the way it was summed up, except that he was keen to keep it on track in terms of length of trial.
 That also featured in all the hearings at Preston Crown Court, and so it does in every other Crown Court on my beat.
 It is what judges do: Effective listing and timetabling are significant parts of their oversight role.
 Openshaw ran his courts with almost military precision, matching that familiar stiff gait to and from his seat on the bench.

 Xanthe Tait, Deputy Chief Crown Prosecutor for North Yorkshire and Humberside, said after the trial: ‘Diana Garbutt’s life was cut brutally and tragically short.
 Her family is left to forever mourn her loss.